jyotil-raval/interview-questions/ReactJS/03 Advanced Level.md

 > _Conclusion_: Server-side rendering with React and Node.js offers benefits in terms of performance, SEO, and user experience, but requires careful setup and considerations for server-side rendering lifecycle and data fetching.

-#### Advanced 18> Explain the concept of error boundaries in React and how they help in error handling.
+#### Advanced 18> Explain the concept of error boundaries in React and how they help in error handling

 > _Purpose_: Error boundaries in React are components that catch JavaScript errors in their child component tree during rendering, preventing the entire UI from crashing and enabling graceful error handling.